vikingkom/easycopy/README.md

 # For local development (HTTP)
 export EASYCOPY_SERVER="http://localhost:8000"

-# For production deployment (HTTPS)
+# For production deployment
 export EASYCOPY_SERVER="https://your-domain"
 ```

 Make it permanent by adding to your shell profile (`~/.zshrc`, `~/.bashrc`, etc.)

-**Note:** When using self-signed certificates, Python's requests library may show SSL verification warnings.
-For production, use proper CA-signed certificates or Let's Encrypt (see [HTTPS_SETUP.md](HTTPS_SETUP.md)).
+**Note:** This project does not generate or manage TLS certificates.
+If you run EasyCopy behind a reverse proxy or load balancer that terminates TLS, point `EASYCOPY_SERVER` to the external URL (for example `https://your-domain`).

 ### 4. Test the Scripts